Unmet medical need

 PledPharma develops novel therapies for life-threatening diseases

-Chemotherapy for colorectal cancer
+Chemotherapy for colorectal cancer and side effects of chemotherapy

 Colorectal cancer is the third most common cause of cancer death in the Western world.
 Every year, more than 450,000 people are diagnosed with the disease.